tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 ````

 #### Setup Config.php
-Configue the Authorization Server vi `.../config/config.php`
+Configure the Authorization Server vi `.../config/config.php`

-* configure the Discovry Service with `ds_url`
+* configure the Discovery Service with `ds_url`
 * set the `secret`to a meaningful salt

 ### SimpleSAMLphp
 In any case, it is recommended to follow the detailed documentation available on the [SimpleSAMLphp homepage](https://simplesamlphp.org/).

 The aim of the following documentation is **not** to replace the comprehensive documentation provided by SimpleSAMLphp.
-Instead, it is ment as a short add-on to be able to configure the library for supporting the AS in a required way.
+Instead, it is meant as a short add-on to be able to configure the library for supporting the AS in a required way.

-This requires to configure SimpleSAMLphp to act as a SAML2 Service Provider to support the authentication for the AS.
-Please note that the AS leverages two logical instances of a SAML SP to support the strict differenciation into
+This requires configuring SimpleSAMLphp to act as a SAML2 Service Provider to support the authentication for the AS.
+Please note that the AS leverages two logical instances of a SAML SP to support the strict differentiation into

 * logical instance `oauth` that must be configured to **not** request attributes from IdPs
 * logical instance `openid` that must be configured to **request** attributes from IdPs